How To Steam Milk For Barista Coffee

-Steamed milk is the end result of milk being exposed to high pressured steam from an espresso machine.
+Steamed milk is the end result of milk being exposed to high pressured steam from an espresso machine or latte machine.
 It is made by introducing steam gradually into milk until the natural fats within it expand to create 'micro-foam', a layer of very small milk bubbles.
 The end result is a smooth, silkily beverage perfect for espresso based drinks.
 The idea sounds simple enough, but in practise it requires a gentle touch and sound technique.

 How To Steam Milk: